-Ownership of a job or report is transferred; previous owner not in a group The new account acquires all ownership rights on the job or report.
-The original owner loses all rights, including ownership.
+- Ownership of a job or report is transferred; previous owner not in a group The new account acquires all ownership rights on the job or report.
+The original owner loses all rights, including ownership. - Ownership of a job or report is transferred; previous owner in a different group from new owner

-Ownership of a job or report is transferred; previous owner in a different group from new owner accounts (the previous owner and the members of the old group), ownership or team collaboration rights are removed.
+The new account acquires all ownership rights on the job or report.
+For all other accounts (the previous owner and the members of the old group), ownership or team collaboration rights are removed.